hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 Rails has also IDE-independent debugging capabilities with `debug` and `web-console` gems, included in the default Rails 7.2 applications.

-- To use `debug`, add the `debug` gem in your Gemfile and then place the `debugger` statement in the within the code you want to debug and execute the Rails application.
-Rails Server will stop the execution in that point and you will be able to debug from the terminal, by even invoking `irb` to inspect the variables:
+- To use `debug`, add the `debug` gem in your Gemfile and then place the `debugger` statement within the code you want to debug and execute the Rails application.
+Rails Server will stop the execution in that point, and you will be able to debug from the terminal, by even invoking `irb` to inspect the variables:

 ![debug gem](images/rails_passenger_apps_guide/04_debugger_debug_gem.png)